CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Retention_Policies.md

 ### Task 3 – Create an email retention policy for all users

+In this task, you will define and apply a global email retention policy that governs the email lifecycle for all users in the organization.

-1. On LON-CL1, your Edge browser should still have the **Microsoft Purview** portal open from the prior task, and it should be displaying the **Data lifecycle management** window.
+1. On **LON-CL1**, your Edge browser should still have the **Microsoft Purview** portal open from the prior task, and it should be displaying the **Data lifecycle management** window.

 1. In the **Data lifecycle management** window, in the list of tabs that appear across the top of the page, select **Retention policies** (if another tab is selected).